particle-iot/docs/src/content/getting-started/billing/cellular-data.md

 - Device communication is paused<sup>1</sup> when the monthly limit is reached
 - Community support

 <sup>1</sup> You will receive warnings by email, and as a pop-up and in the [**Billing & Usage**](https://console.particle.io/billing) tab in the console at 70%, 90%, and 100% of the allowable data operations.
-Once you reach the 100% limit you have three days to switch the the Growth plan, or data will be stopped until the end of your billing month.
+Once you reach the 100% limit you have three days to switch the the Basic plan, or data will be stopped until the end of your billing month.
 It will automatically resume on the free plan at the beginning of the next billing month, still on the free plan, if you do not upgrade.

-#### Growth plan
+#### Basic plan

-- A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month and up to {{growthTierDevices}} devices
+- A block includes {{basicTierDataOperationsUnit}} Data Operations ({{basicTierDataOperationsComma}}) per month and up to {{basicTierDevices}} devices
 - Add as many blocks as you need for more Data Operations or more devices
 - No limit to the number of blocks you can purchase self-service
-- Up to {{growthTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, for each block purchased
+- Up to {{basicTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, for each block purchased
+- The basic plan was formerly known as the growth plan

 #### Enterprise plan